chastitywhiterose/Chad/Chad-Story.md

 Chad was a Vegan and did not eat or wear animal products.
 Whenever his friends questioned him about why he didn't eat the same foods as they did at social events, he said he ate only plants because it was healthier, and he was a sportsman who needed to be in top physical condition.
 All of this was true, but it wasn't the most important reason.
 The truth was that he did not want to eat animals because he believed killing them was wrong.
 He knew this idea would be mocked in his conservative religious town.
 Even his own family ate mostly meat and cheese, but they never questioned his diet; after all, they knew he was health-conscious.

 Chad did have a reputation for being an animal lover, but in the town of Podunk, everyone called themselves animal lovers, but they were not vegan.
 Their love for animals extended only to dogs and cats.
-Chad Volunteered at the animal shelter and cleaned up after the animals.
+Chad volunteered at the animal shelter and cleaned up after the animals.
 He really wanted to be around all kinds of animals, but this was the best his town had to offer if someone wanted to be around a species other than humans.

 Most of all, Chad loved dogs, though.
 He had a Golden Retriever that he played sports with.
 The reason that Chad loved the game of Soccer more than other sports was that it was the easiest sport for his dog to play with him.
 Chad loved playing with his dog more than other humans because his dog would not judge him when he missed the goal or for anything else about him.
 He always said a dog was man's best friend.